John Brebbia: St. Louis Cardinals

 The St. Louis Cardinals selected Brebbia from the Diamondbacks in the minor league phase of the Rule 5 draft at the December 2015 Winter Meetings.
-In 2016, Brebbia played with both the Springfield Cardinals of the Class AA Texas League and Memphis Redbirds of the Class AAA Pacific Coast League.
+In 2016, Brebbia played with both the Springfield Cardinals of the Double-A Texas League and Memphis Redbirds of the Triple-A Pacific Coast League.
 He was 5–5 with a 5.03 ERA and 68 strikeouts in 68 innings over 43 games.